 “This is a little scary, I don’t know how I feel about injecting myself”

+Your healthcare provider will be sure to teach you the important skills to give yourself the right dose of insulin.
 The trick with insulin is make sure you are taking it as prescribed, so be sure to ask for help if you’re unsure of what to do.

 - Take insulin exactly as recommended by your health care team